NickColley/nickcolley.co.uk/_posts/2018-11-16-accessibility-in-the-govuk-design-system.md

   {% capture slideText %}
     <p>While this has taken time, most content is now in one place with a consistent user experience and brand.</p>
     <p>
-      We know have more than
+      We now have more than
       {% include footnote-link.html id="300k-content" text="300 thousand pieces of content" -%}
       from across government published and
       GOV.UK now has